-- 11.1 Performance Indicators for Internal Audit are reported at each Audit Committee meeting. - 11.2 The department participates in benchmarking within the Wales Chief Auditors Group.
-Results are reported to the Audit Committee.

-12. Quality Assurance and Improvement Programme

-- 12.1 The Internal Audit service will maintain a quality assurance improvement programme.
-The programme will include an evaluation of the Internal Audit service's conformance with the Standards and an evaluation of whether internal auditors apply The Institute of Internal Auditor's Code of Ethics.
-The programme will also assess the efficiency and effectiveness of the internal audit service and identify opportunities for improvement. - 12.2 The Internal Audit Manager will communicate to Chief Officers and the Audit Committee on the Internal Audit service's quality assurance and improvement programme, including the results of internal assessments (both ongoing and periodic) and external assessments conducted at least once every five years by a qualified, independent assessor or assessment team from outside of the Council.
+- 11.1 Performance Indicators for linternal Aaudit are reported at each Governance & Audit Committee meeting. - 11.2 When the data is available t the department participates in benchmarking within the Wales Chief Auditors Group.
+Results are reported to the Governance & Audit Committee. - 12.
+Quality Assurance and Improvement Programme - 12.1 The Internal Audit service will maintain a quality assurance and improvement programme.
+The programme will include an evaluation of the linternal Aaudit service's conformance with the Standards and an evaluation of whether internal auditors apply Tthe Institute of Internal Auditor's Code of Ethics.
+The programme will also assess the efficiency and effectiveness of the internal audit service and identify opportunities for improvement. - 12.2 The Internal Audit, Performance & Risk Manager will communicate to Chief Officers and the Governance & Audit Committee on the linternal Aaudit service's quality assurance and improvement programme, including the results of internal assessments (both ongoing and periodic) and external assessments conducted at least once every five years by a qualified, independent assessor or assessment team from outside of the Council.